FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 - At least one (1) 50GB hard drive (for New/BareMetal deployments)
 - At least one (1) XXX MHz processor (for New/BareMetal deployments)

+Q: Are system clocks synchronized?
+  >A: Yes, PSDStart.ps1 will attempt to synchronize the time are deployment target computers.
+Deployment Roots servers and or the HTTP/S target servers will be NTP synchronized.

 Q: Does PSD work with 2Pint's ACP solution?
   >A: TBD